Lohen-Chen/LARP-Project/README.md

 Look at `level1.js` for the canonical pattern.

 ## Run locally
-I like to use live server to test before pushing any commits.
+I like to use Live Server by Ritwick Dey to test before pushing any commits.